Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D44 - Monday Week 4 @ Makers
+Struggling to use PATCH im my app.rb rather than just POST and GET.
+At least I got to learn about forking on GitHub so I could roll back to square one without losing everything.

+### R2D43
+Mostly assisting other with their code today but that helped to cement my knowledge of testing vs production environments.
+Also learnt some cool debugging techniques.
+Get visibility.
+Tighten the loop.
+Save_andOpen_Page really helps in capybara.

 ### R2D42
+Loads of progress made with the bookmark manager today.

 ### R2D41
 More work on the Bookmark Manager today.
-We dealt with the setup of multiple environments so we could have a test one for running our RSpec and Capybara tests - without this the tests roisked failing if we were expecting to see a specific URL which had been deleted by the user in Production.
+We dealt with the setup of multiple environments so we could have a test one for running our RSpec and Capybara tests - without this the tests risked failing if we were expecting to see a specific URL which had been deleted by the user in Production.
 I messed up my code with a Environment = 'Test' rather than Environment == 'Test' and took me a while (with assistance) to fathom.
 Learned a new trick of riddling code with p to print to the server console.
 Also, installed Sinatra Flash which we should be able to use to pass messages to the view.